Xinrt/VMIPS_project/README.md

 - [ ] Q: what about Scalar MEM? should I also resolve the scalar memory conflict?
 Or they simply take one cycle so they don't need to resolve the conflict? suppose I have LV VR0 (0, 1, 2, ….
 63) then LV VR1 (0, 1, 2, ….
 63), do I need to stall the second instruction? **code line 541**
   - A:
 - [ ] Q: expected output? per cycle or per instruction, or both?
-  - A: only need a overall cycle time
+  - A: only need an overall cycle time
 - [ ] Q: Cycle needed for Vector Mask Register Operations? **code line 408**
   - A:keep it same with add
 - [ ] Q: What will happen in the vector compute if the VLR == 0? **code line 186**